MolotovCherry/kmagick/rust/Readme.md

 `-release` build as release (default will build as debug)
 `-expand` to use cargo expand to see the generated output

+\* Please make sure you have Visual Studio Build Tools installed; you may also need to use the Visual Studio Dev console to find `stdio.h`

 ### Android
 - Download the entire [Android-ImageMagick](https://github.com/cherryleafroad/Android-ImageMagick7) repo
 - Place this kmagick repo in the Android-Imagemagick repo folder